Walther von Brauchitsch: Operation Barbarossa

-As the Battle of Moscow got underway, his health was starting to fail.
+When the Battle of Moscow got underway in October 1941, Brauchitsch's health began to fail.
 Even so, he continued his work, as he was determined to take Moscow before the start of winter.
-During the battle for Kiev, Brauchitsch had made a proclamation to the Ukrainian people that if the Ukrainians would join the German forces to help defeat the Russian army, Hilter would establish Ukraine as a free state.
-This led many thousands of Ukrainians to join the German forces in late 1941 after the capture of Kiev.
-The army's failure to take Moscow earned him Hitler's enmity, and things worsened for him, as he suffered a heart attack in November.
-He was also informed that he had a malignant cardiac disease, most likely incurable.
+The army's failure to take Moscow earned him Hitler's enmity.
+Things worsened for him, as he suffered a heart attack in November.
+He was also informed that he had a malignant cardiac disease that was most likely incurable.